particle-iot/docs/src/content/guide/tools-and-features/libraries.md

 - **license** The acronym for the license this library is released under, such as GPL, MIT, Apache-2.

-- **sentence** A one sentece description of the library that will be shown in the library browser.
+- **sentence** A one sentence description of the library that will be shown in the library browser.

 - **paragraph** A longer description to be shown in the details page of the library.

 - **url** The web page that a user wanting more information would visit like a GitHub URL.

-- **repository** The git repositiory like `http://github.com/user/project.git`, if available.
+- **repository** The git repository like `http://github.com/user/project.git`, if available.

 - **architectures** A comma-separated list of supported hardware boards that are compatible with your library like `particle-core`, `particle-photon`, `particle-electron`.
 If missing, the library will be available for all architectures.